The Inversion

 Peers

-This will extend the Inversion from single hosts to all and any devices across the planet, with links now pointing between peer objects hosted across the internet.
+This extends the Inversion from single hosts to all and any devices across the planet, with links now pointing between peer objects hosted across the internet.

 Summary